 Lake Griffin State Park was originally created to shelter recreational fishermen and it is still a favored fishing spot among anglers in the area.
-The park is home to two majestic bodies of water, the mystifying Dead River and the massive Lake Griffin, which is the eighth largest lake in Florida.
-From ranger-led pontoon boat tours to kayaking and canoeing, you’ll have plenty of opportunities to explore the amazing ecosystem of the park, including “floating islands.”
+The 620-acre park is home to two majestic bodies of water, the mystifying Dead River and the massive Lake Griffin, which is the eighth largest lake in Florida.
+From ranger-led pontoon boat tours to kayaking and canoeing, you’ll have plenty of opportunities to explore the amazing ecosystem of the park, including its “floating islands.”
 Unfortunately, there is no swimming allowed due to the healthy population of alligators in the lake.

-A pet-friendly campground is available all year round for RV, trailer, and tent camping.
+A pet-friendly campground is open all year round for RV, trailer, and tent camping.
 There are 40 sites available with variations in amenities and accessibility.
 Seven of the sites are pull-through, while the rest are back-in.
 Each site includes water and electricity connections, as well as a picnic table and campfire grill.
 Some sites additionally offer sewer hookups.
-Three campsites are ADA accessible as well.
+Three campsites are ADA-accessible as well.
 While some campers have complained of noise from the nearby highway, others praise the sites for being well-maintained and shaded.

 When it comes to exploring the waterways during your RV trip to this beautiful state park, there are a variety of options available.
-Rent a kayak or canoe, enjoy a guided tour, or tag along a paddle trip – there is something for everyone.
+Rent a kayak or canoe, enjoy a guided tour, or tag along on a paddle trip – there is something for everyone.

-You can take a scenic paddle trip.
+One of the most popular ways to enjoy the water is by taking a scenic paddle trip.
 This guided tour of the Dead River leads right to Lake Griffin.
 This is a great opportunity to relax, exercise, and spot some wildlife.

 Boating tours are another exciting option the whole family can enjoy.
 Pontoon boat tours are operated seasonally and offer the chance to see the lake’s amazing wildlife, plus the unique habitat of the river marsh.
 You won't have to worry about anything as you soak everything in that this beautiful landscape has to offer.